djbpitt/collatex-docker/README.md

 docker build -t collatex .
 ```

-You only have to do this once.
-You can then run the image with the command below without rebuilding.
+This may take a long time, but you only have to do it once.
+If the build process errors out with a “context canceled” message, run it again and it should pick up where it left off.
+After you’ve completed the build, you can then run the image with the command below without rebuilding.

 ### Run the image